mapbox/node-cpp-skel/README.md

 1. An async function that is super CPU intensive and takes a while to finish (expensive allocation of std::map).
 This scenario demonstrates when worker threads are busy doing a lot of work, and the main loop is relatively idle.
 Depending on how many threads (concurrency) you enable, you may see your CPU% sky-rocket and your cores max out.
 Yeaahhh!!!

 2. An async function that sleeps in the thread pool.
 This scenario demonstrates when worker threads are busy, but aren't doing much work and causing a bottlenech.
 Typically in this situation, the callstack of your process will show your workers spending most of their time in some kind of 'cond_wait' state.
-To run this scenario, be sure to set the `--sleep` flag:
+To run this scenario, be sure to set the number of seconds youd like your workers to `--sleep`:

 ```
 node test/bench/bench-batch.js --iterations 50 --concurrency 10 --sleep 1